jaseemabid/blog/_drafts/compiler.md

 I've been working on [Olifant][olifant]; a compiler for [simply typed lambda calculus][stlc] for last few weeks, and this is an introduction to things that I learned along the way.
-Lambda calculus is an extremely minimal formal system to study programming language theory and computation in general.
-Olifant compiles a slightly modified form of lambda calculus into [LLVM IR][llvm] and then to machine code which can be run natively.
+Lambda Calculus is an extremely minimal formal system to study programming language theory and computation in general.
+Olifant compiles a slightly modified form of lambda Calculus into [LLVM IR][llvm] and then to machine code which can be run natively.

 We tend to think of compilers as big black boxes which transform some high level